BA (Hons) Filmmaking

 |UCAS Tariff Points/Grades to be obtained from full A levels or equivalent|

 280 at A2 or equivalent (such as BTEC National Extended Diploma DMM at Level 3 or Advanced Diploma).
-If applying using Foundation Diploma in Art and Design a minimum of a Merit is required.
+If applying using Foundation Diploma in Art and Design a minimum of a Merit is required depending on other level 3 qualifications.

 |Specific subjects required|

-GCSE grade C (or alternative) in English Language
+GCSE Grade C (or acceptable alternative) in English Language

 UK and EU full-time students:£9,000.